Skip to main content

 PR review status

-When working on a branch with an open pull request, Claude Code displays a clickable PR link in the footer (for example, “PR #446”).
+When working on a branch with an open pull request, Claude Code displays a clickable PR link in the footer, such as “PR #446”.
 The link has a colored underline indicating the review state:

 • Green: approved